Raiyajin/python-microservices/README.md

 ## Deployment Instructions

-For deployment, configure CI/CD pipelines according to your preferred platform (e.g., GitHub Actions, Azure Pipelines).
-This template can be used with cloud deployment platforms like AWS, Azure, or Heroku for easy scalability.
-  - Use `pipeline.yaml` as a template for a pipeline to build and deploy an application on Azure
+The deployment CI/CD pipelines uses GitHub Actions
+  - all the deployment configurations are in the `.github/workflows` directory
+  - files ending with `*-workflow.yml` are the actual entry points for the CI/CD pipelines in github actions

 ## Author

-This template was created by **Ali Mokh** and is intended as an educational resource for DevOps projects involving Flask applications.
+The original template was created by **Ali Mokh** and is intended as an educational resource for DevOps projects involving Flask applications.

+And the project was modified by **Rayan HAOUAS** for the purpose of the **Health Calculator Microservice with CI/CD Pipeline on Azure** project.

 ## License and Usage

 This project template is open to use by anyone and may be freely adapted for personal or professional projects.
 If you use this template as part of teaching materials or educational content, please cite **Ali Mokh** as the original author.